-- Shift into the "2" position when the vehicle speed is lower than 93 km/h (58 mph).
-The transmission will downshift to the second gear and more engine braking will be obtained. - Shift into the "L" position when the vehicle speed is lower than 37 km/h (23 mph).
-The transmission will downshift to the first gear and maximum engine braking will be applied.
+Shift into the "2" position when the vehicle speed is lower than 103 km/h (64 mph).
+The transmission will downshift to second gear and stronger engine braking will be enabled.
+Shift into the "L" position when the vehicle speed is lower than 49 km/h (30 mph).
+The transmission will downshift to first gear and maximum engine braking will be enabled.